cliffano/convo-thomas/README.md

 Convo Thomas
 ------------

-Convo Thomas is a [Convo](https://github.com/cliffano/convo) application which provides facts on the engines from [Thomas & Friends](https://www.thomasandfriends.com/en-us) children books and TV series.
+Convo Thomas is a [Convo](https://github.com/cliffano/convo) agent for Thomas the Tank Engine Facts, an application which provides facts on the engines from [Thomas & Friends](https://www.thomasandfriends.com/en-us) children books and TV series.

 This application is an interactive voice interface for children to learn about words, numbers, and names from Thomas & Friends universe.

-For example, the child can ask the question:
+For example, the children can ask the question:

     What is Thomas' number?